g10f/g10f-keycloak-hashers-ex/README.md

-# Keycloak PBKDF2 Password Hash provider with HMAC using SHA1
+# Keycloak SSHA Password Hash provider for using LDAP SSHA Passwords